MediciHouse07/Learning_Records/FM_02_single_variable_calculus.md

 -

 3000 mins

+2022/05/23:

+3312<->

+3000 mins;

+- Proof of FTC2
+-

+4500 mins;

+- bell curve and FTC2
+- new number pi, transendentail, outside the realm of algebra
+- TBR Lecture 21, it will introduce bell curve

+6000 mins;

 ### Lecture 23 <br>
 2022/03/26:💫 0444/4835, curious of the title of the course, pre content might be reman sum